 Tomatoes, tomatoes and more tomatoes.
 I have tomatoes coming out my ears!
 More tomatoes than we can eat, give away and make into sauce for the freezer.
 So I thought… how else can I preserve these summer beauties?

 We have a dehydrator for making jerky when Nick is on a hunting kick, but I’ve never dried anything but meat in it.
 I keep wanting to try dried fruit, but then never get around to it.
 Sun-dried tomatoes were my first experiment!
 (Tomatoes technically are a fruit, after all.)

-I used cherry tomatoes because I had soooo many of them and they aren’t good for making sauce– but you could pretty much use any kind of tomato here.
+I used cherry tomatoes because I had soooo many of them and they aren’t good for making sauce (too much skin and seeds)– but you could pretty much use any kind of tomato here.
 If I used something bigger, I would probably de-seed them.